vikrambhat2/movie-rag-api/readme.md

 **1: Better Query Understanding in the Traditional Approach**
 - Use proper NLP for intent classification (Rasa, spaCy)
-- Handle typos and variations (fuzzy matching)
-- Entity extraction using NER
 - Support complex queries: "action movies like Inception but from 2010s"
 - Query understanding feedback loop